vijayrajpanchall/matic-docs/docs/zkEVM/zkASM/basic-syntax.md

 ---

 ## Overview
 This section is devoted to explain the basic syntax of zkASM from a high-level perspective.
-Advanced syntax is totally dependendant on the use case (e.g. the design of a zkEVM) and will be explained in more detail with more complete examples later on.
+Advanced syntax is totally dependant on the use case (e.g. the design of a zkEVM) and will be explained in more detail with more complete examples later on.

 :::info